-14 Further discussion in English is available in Hernández et al. 2006.
+&lt;sup>13 Further discussion in English is available in Hernández et al. 2006.

-15 The text follows and develops a recent unpublished discussion by Zalbide.
+&lt;sup>14 The text follows and develops a recent unpublished discussion by Zalbide.

-16 As a result of the weakening of this attitude, implicit traditional sociolinguistic rules followed by some, such as not to talk to strangers nor to do business in Basque (even where interlocutors know the language), have also weakened considerably over the past forty years.
+&lt;sup>15 As a result of the weakening of this attitude, implicit traditional sociolinguistic rules followed by some, such as not to talk to strangers nor to do business in Basque (even where interlocutors know the language), have also weakened considerably over the past forty years.
 Though such rules are not merely the product of attitude: lack of opportunity to develop one's language at school or elsewhere to deal with business in Basque also plays its role.

-they really want it they are entitled to it: in any case, as part of the cultural heritage the language shouldn't be allowed to die).
-Either way, some help, including access to public funds, is forthcoming.

-- That of enthusiasm: Basque is a source of identity and its use a source of life-long satisfaction.
+- 3. That of tolerance and even respect of Basque and things Basque: in a modern democratic state minorities and their languages are to be tolerated.
+Under this approach one can signal two different outcomes in the Basque Country: what we might call the 'reservation approach' (let ethnic Basques use the language in areas it is still dominant but don't allow language spread) or the 'legitimate revindication approach' (if they really want it they are entitled to it: in any case, as part of the cultural heritage the language shouldn't be allowed to die).
+Either way, some help, including access to public funds, is forthcoming. - 4.
+That of enthusiasm: Basque is a source of identity and its use a source of lifelong satisfaction.
 Ensuring intergenerational continuity and a secure (some would say a pre-eminent) status for the language in its traditional territory is essential.
-This involves language maintenance, language spread and language shift, requiring at the least substantial access to public funding as well as much un(der)funded voluntary work.
+This involves language maintenance, language spread and language shift, necessitating at the least substantial access to public funding as well as much enthusiastic un(der)funded work.